 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains gas supply.
-Water about in a bather on fittings Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply, with the gas meter located externally.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property is served by a mains water supply.
-Internal distribution pipes, where seen are copper and pvc.
-Sanitary arrangements comprise a three piece suite within the shower room.
-Heating and het water Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Mains supply.
+The plumbing, where seen is of PVC and copper.
+Sanitary fittings comprise of a three-piece suite within the bathroom.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired radiator central heating installation.
-The boiler is a combination type supplying hot water direct to the taps.
+The property benefits from a gas fired central heating system with a gas combination boiler located in the hall cupboard.
+Wall mounted radiators noted throughout.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Assumed mains drainage to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+Visually inspected.
+We were informed by the owner that the fire/smoke alarms have been newly installed in line with the modern regulations.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.